Tektology: Overview

 More recently, in her 2016 book Molecular Red: Theory for the Anthropocene, McKenzie Wark attempts to establish Bogdanov as a precursor to contemporary Anthropocene theorists, like Donna Haraway, by considering Bogdanov's works of fiction as an extension of his general work in Tectology.
-In this, Wark also considers Tectology as an alternative to the Soviet state philosophy of dialectical materialism, which may help in describing Lenin's vehement opposition to Tectology in his own Materialism and Empirio-Criticism.
+In this, Wark also considers Tectology as an alternative to the Soviet state philosophy of dialectical materialism, which may help in explaining Lenin's vehement opposition to Tectology in his own Materialism and Empirio-Criticism.

-Tectology: Topics
+Topics in tectology

 According to Bogdanov "the aim of Tectology is the systematization of organized experience", through the identification of universal organizational principles: "all things are organizational, all complexes could only be understood through their organizational character."
 Bogdanov considered that any complex should correspond to its environment and adapt to it.
 A stable and organized complex is greater than the sum of its parts.
 In Tectology, the term 'stability' refers not to a dynamic stability, but to the possibility of preserving the complex in the given environment.
 A 'complex' is not identical to a 'complicated, a hard-to-comprehend, large unit.

 In Tectology, Bogdanov made the first 'modern' attempt to formulate the most general laws of organization.
 Tectology addressed issues such as holistic, emergent phenomena and systemic development.
 Tectology as a constructive science built elements into a functional entity using general laws of organization.

 According to his "empirio-monistic" principle (1899), he does not recognize differences between observation and perception and thus creates the beginning of a general empirical, trans-disciplinary science of physical organization, as an expedient unity and precursor of Systems Theory and Holism.

 The "whole" in Tectology, and the laws of its integrity, were derived from biological rather than the physicalistic view of the world.
 Regarding the three scientific cycles which comprise the basis of Tectology (mathematical, physico-biological, and natural-philosophical), it is from the physico-biological cycle that the central concepts have been taken and universalized.

 The starting point in Bogdanov's Universal Science of Organization - Tectology (1913-1922) was that nature has a general, organized character, with one set of laws of organization for all objects.
 This set of laws also organizes the internal development of the complex units, as implied by Simona Poustilnik's "macro-paradigm", which induces synergistic consequences into an adaptive assembling phenomenon (1995).
 Bogdanov's visionary view of nature was one of an 'organization' with interconnected systems.
-Bogdanov's Tectology outlined the concepts and concerns of Complexity Theory a full 50 years in advance of chaos and fractal mathematics.